FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 ## Element Hierarchy

-The FIXatdl schema provides a set of XML elements that are used to create a conforming FIXatdl document.
+The FIXatdl&reg; schema provides a set of XML elements that are used to create a conforming FIXatdl&reg; document.
 These elements are described later in this section.
 The attributes of each of these elements are described in latter in this document.

-In a FIXatdl document an algorithm provider can define any number of algorithmic order interfaces by using multiple Strategy elements.
-Each strategy is identified by a unique name that must be provided in the XML of each of the Strategy elements.
-Instances of documents begin with the root element, Strategies, and follow the hierarchy:
+In a FIXatdl&reg; document an algorithm provider can define any number of algorithmic order interfaces by using multiple `Strategy` elements.
+Each strategy is identified by a unique name that must be provided in the XML of each of the `Strategy` elements.
+Instances of documents begin with the root element `Strategies` and follow the hierarchy:

 ```xml
 <Strategies>